CaldasGSM/zson/readme.md

 The purpose of this project is to implement a zero allocation JSON parser.
 Making it ideal for embedded systems or projects with tight memory requirements.

-Unlike other libraries that claim to do zero allocations, but actually just implements a 'push parser' or a tokenizer (leaving the responsibility of allocation to the caller), this library actually implements a parser that does reinterpret the JSON text into a iterable structure, with native types and decoded data.
+Unlike other libraries that claim to do zero allocations, but actually just implement a 'push parser' or a tokenizer (leaving the responsibility of allocation to the caller), this library actually implements a parser that does reinterpret the JSON text into a iterable structure, with native types and decoded data.

 The library avoids heap allocations by parsing the JSON data into the same buffer that held the original JSON text, so it actually reuses the same memory space.
 This does mean the original data is destroyed, so if you want to keep the original text data, a manual copy of the buffer must be made before passing the buffer into the parser.